yulioaj290/wice.js/wice.js/README.md

 ## Order Exercise

-Allow to perform order assignment to objects over canvas using coordinates
+Allows to perform ordering assignment to objects over canvas using coordinates

 #### Properties